|Originally Performed By||Phish|

 Phish takes their set break, leaving us vibrating with love and light, and leaving me wondering what ”More” means to me.

+The aforementioned Vegas version remains my favorite.
+It carries with it a gravity and energy that sounds monumental and feels like a turning point; to me, it was.
 I left Vegas inspired and wanting to use that energy to create.
 As a filmmaker, I convey thoughts and ideas through pictures and video.
 Because the refrain of “More” wouldn’t leave me, I decided to create a music video project, putting images to the song.
 My imagination ran free as I set out to find visuals that could do justice for “More”.The MORE Project music by Phish, directed and edited by Kelly D. Morris

 The year we’d experienced provided no shortage of imagery to complement the first melancholy verse: “Life in slow motion / Feet are in the clay / I’m going nowhere / Been standing here all day.”
 Horrific headlines were devastatingly commonplace in 2016: gunmen taking the lives of innocent people dancing at concerts and clubs, Dakota Access Pipeline standoffs and poison in our drinking water, black lives matter-of-factly cut short by police brutality and lethal chokeholds, assaults on the equal rights of LGBTQ citizens, climate catastrophes—and then, of course, the coup-de-grace of the Trump election.
 There was no place to hide from 2016.
 These images became the opening montage of the video.